siferati/MidiWars/README.md

 ```

 * `<windowtitle/>` The title of the target window (usually the game window).
 Midi Wars will only be active while the title of the *foreground window* matches this value.
 * `<midipath/>` The path where midi files are stored.
-Can be an absolute path or a path relative to the location of *config.xml*.
-By default, midi files should be located in the same folder as *config.xml*.
+Can be an absolute path or a path relative to the location of the app.
+By default, midi files should be located in the same folder as the app itself.
 * `<octavecd/>` The cooldown between octave changes (ms).
 Sometimes, in-game instruments will have cooldowns associated with octave changes.
 Change this value to match whatever instrument you're using.
 By default, this value is 200ms.

 ## Usage